Project Peach

 • do not cover or close the wound

-Go to a minor injuries unit if you have:
+Go to a minor injuries unit if:

-• been stung by a stingray
+• you've been stung by a stingray

 Go to A&E or call 999 if:

-you've been stung and have:
+you've been stung by a sea creature and have:

 • difficulty breathing